jprado1/brewrank/index.markdown

 After some digging we found the beer most voted by each countries and assumed it to be the beer most drinked.
 It would seem that swiss enjoy BFM La Torpille or Feldschlossen Original Lager !
 Users from RateBeer might be fancier than their BeerAdvocate counterpart.

-As we can see the data-sets are mainly representaive of the USA since each states is treated as a country and to a lesser degree Europe is also more represented then the rest of the world.
+As we can see the datasets are mainly representaive of the USA since each state is treated as a country and to a lesser degree Europe is also more represented than the rest of the world.
 It seems that RateBeer and BeerAdvocate aren't as popular in the rest of the world !

-We also counted the mean positive and negative word used by each countries in their reviews to see if some countries were more prone to praise.
+We also counted the mean positive and negative words used by each countries in their reviews to see if some countries were more prone to praise.
 It would seem that south Europe is harsher than north Europe, which is interesting.

 In the world-map we decided to use the state of California's data since it's the most populated state.
-We also did a zoom on the USA show the whole data-set.
+We also did a zoom on the USA to show the whole dataset.

 {% include map_favourite_beer_RB_country.html %}
 {% include map_favourite_beer_RB_usa.html %}